palantir/foundry-platform-python/docs/v2/Connectivity/TableImport.md

 # ConnectionRid | connectionRid
 connection_rid = None
-# typing.Union[CreateTableImportRequestTableImportConfig, CreateTableImportRequestTableImportConfigDict] |
+# Union[CreateTableImportRequestTableImportConfig, CreateTableImportRequestTableImportConfigDict] |
 config = None
-# datasets_models.DatasetRid | The RID of the output dataset.
+# DatasetRid | The RID of the output dataset.
 dataset_rid = "ri.foundry.main.dataset.c26f11c8-cdb3-4f44-9f5d-9816ea1c82da"
 # TableImportDisplayName |
 display_name = "My table import"
 # TableImportMode |
 import_mode = "SNAPSHOT"
-# typing.Optional[TableImportAllowSchemaChanges] | Allow the TableImport to succeed if the schema of imported rows does not match the existing dataset's schema.
+# Optional[TableImportAllowSchemaChanges] | Allow the TableImport to succeed if the schema of imported rows does not match the existing dataset's schema.
 Defaults to false for new table imports.
 allow_schema_changes = True
-# typing.Optional[datasets_models.BranchName] | The branch name in the output dataset that will contain the imported data.
+# Optional[BranchName] | The branch name in the output dataset that will contain the imported data.
 Defaults to `master` for most enrollments.
 branch_name = "master"
-# typing.Optional[core_models.PreviewMode] | preview
+# Optional[PreviewMode] | preview
 preview = None